torvalds/linux/Documentation/arch/x86/resctrl.rst

 It is required that an application using a pseudo-locked region runs with affinity to the cores (or a subset of the cores) associated with the cache on which the pseudo-locked region resides.
-A sanity check within the code will not allow an application to map pseudo-locked memory unless it runs with affinity to cores associated with the cache on which the pseudo-locked region resides.
-The sanity check is only done during the initial mmap() handling, there is no enforcement afterwards and the application self needs to ensure it remains affine to the correct cores.
+A sanity check within the code will analt allow an application to map pseudo-locked memory unless it runs with affinity to cores associated with the cache on which the pseudo-locked region resides.
+The sanity check is only done during the initial mmap() handling, there is anal enforcement afterwards and the application self needs to ensure it remains affine to the correct cores.

 Pseudo-locking is accomplished in two stages: